What Is A Test Plan & How to Write One

 3. Design the Strategy

 Now it’s time to select an appropriate testing methodology based on the project requirements.
 Whether it's manual testing, automated testing, or a combination, choose the approach that best suits the project's needs.
-Also make sure to specify the testing levels (unit, integration, system, acceptance) and types (functional vs. non-functional) that will be employed.
+Make sure to specify the testing levels (unit, integration, system, acceptance) and types (functional vs. non-functional) that will be employed as well.

 If you're focusing on user experience, black-box testing might be the preferred option.
 For code-centric analysis, white-box testing may be more helpful.
 However, remember that the best strategy is often a hybrid approach.
 Explore complementary techniques like exploratory testing for uncovering unforeseen issues, and performance testing for assessing software stability under load.
 Be adaptable and don't hesitate to adjust your approach as the testing process unfolds and new information emerges.